 Reviews of the Best Soundbars with Google Assistant

 Bose’s highest performing product has Dolby Digital and DTS audio capabilities that allow you to experience realistic sound effects in your living room.
-Streaming content from your external devices wirelessly with built-in Bluetooth and Wi-Fi capabilities to enjoy fully enhanced audio also goes smoothly.
+Streaming content from your external devices wirelessly with built-in Bluetooth and Wi-Fi capabilities also goes smoothly, allowing you to enjoy fully enhanced audio.

 It also has both Google Assistant and Amazon Alexa built-in for full compatibility with all devices.
 You can give commands to your soundbar successfully from a distance with the superior noise-rejecting eight microphone array.